ClusterHQ/powerstrip/README.rst

 Writing a adapter
 ----------------

-A adapter is just a REST API with a single endpoint.
+A adapter is just a single HTTP POST API endpoint.
 Use your favourite framework and language to write it.